serebrov/serebrov.github.io-hugo/content/posts/2016-02-18-oop-solid-l-liskov-substitution-principle.md

     ...

 function doAction(Owner owner)
-  owner->feed(new Dog) # OK for Owner, he accepts any Animal, including the Dog
+  # OK for Owner, it accepts any Animal, including the Dog
-                       # OK for GoodOwner, he accepts any LiveBeing, including the Dog
+  # OK for GoodOwner, it accepts any LiveBeing, including the Dog
-                       # Problem for CatOwner, he doesn't expect the Dog
+  # Problem for CatOwner, it doesn't expect the Dog
+  owner->feed(new Dog)
 ```

 In practice, it may feel tempting to break this rule and define the class like `BadCatOwner` above.

-But, as we can see, the `BadCatOwner` breaks LSP and we can not use it in the same case where we can use the `Owner` object.
+But, as we can see in the `doAction` case, the `BadCatOwner` breaks LSP and we can not use it in the same case where we can use the `Owner` object.

 Note that although using the more generic type in the subclass is OK in terms of method signature, it may be problematic logically: